Available in Nexus Repository OSS and Nexus Repository Pro

 - Stores artifacts and metadata for Nexus repositories.
-Each repository is a sub-directory which contains the artifacts in a repository.
+Each repository is a subdirectory that contains the artifacts in a repository.
 If the repository is a proxy repository, the storage directory will contain locally cached artifacts from the remote repository.
 If the repository is a hosted repository, the storage directory will contain all artifacts in the repository.
-If you need to backup the contents of a repository, you should backup the contents of the storage directory.
+If you need to back-up the contents of a repository, you should back up the contents of the storage directory.

 - Contains an index which Nexus uses to store events and other information to support internal operations.
 Nexus uses this index to store feeds and history.

 - Folder used for temporary storage.

 - If you have configured scheduled jobs to remove snapshot artifacts or to delete other information from repositories, the deleted data will be stored in this directory.
 To empty this trash folder, view a list of Nexus repositories, and then click on the Trash icon in the Nexus user interface.